 - 1 Read the release bulletins for the latest information on the products (Adaptive Server, Monitor Server, and so on) that you are installing.
-See "Special Installation Instructions" in the release bulletin. - 2 Install operating system patches, if required. - For information about operating system requirements, see "System requirements" on page 4. - 3 If you are having trouble starting the installer, make sure you have the required operating system patches for the Java Runtime Environment (JRE) version 6. - Information about the required operating system patches is available from the Sun Java Web site at http://java.sun.com. - 4 If you are installing on a Linux pSeries and are having trouble starting the installer, make sure you have the required operating system patches for the Java Runtime Environment (JRE) version 6. - Information about the required operating system patches is available from the IBM Java Web site at http://www.ibm.com/java. - 5 Review the SySAM procedures and plan your client/server configuration using the configuration guide for your platform. - 6 Create a "sybase" account on your system to perform all installation tasks.

-The "sybase" user must have permission privileges from the top (or root) of the disk partition or operating system directory down to the specific physical device or operating system file.

-7 Log in to the machine as the "sybase" user.
+See "Special Installation Instructions" in the release bulletin. - 2 Install operating system patches, if required. - For information about operating system requirements, see "System requirements" on page 4. - 3 If you are having trouble starting the installer, make sure you have the required operating system patches for the Java Runtime Environment (JRE) version 6. - Information about the required operating system patches is available from the Sun Java Web site at http://java.sun.com. - 4 Review the SySAM procedures and plan your client/server configuration using the configuration guide for your platform. - 5 Create a "sybase" account on your system to perform all installation tasks. - The "sybase" user must have permission privileges from the top (or root) of the disk partition or operating system directory down to the specific physical device or operating system file. - 6 Log in to the machine as the "sybase" user.